SilverHalf/mount-balrior/decima/fast-guide.md

 - Stack with your group on the side of the <img class='inline arrow'> marker.
 - Make sure you never stand inside the boss' hitbox.
 - When you get [Spreads], dodge them <b>inwards</b> and then reposition outside the boss' hitbox.
 - When you see [Greens], intercept them by standing on them.
-Make sure you do not move out to do this: only intercept them when they are in melee range to the boss.
+Make sure you do not move from the boss to do this: only intercept them when they are in melee range, while remaining on the edge of the boss's hitbox.
 Never move out of melee range.
 - After the first and every other set of [Arrows], you will have to provide <img class='inline stability'> [Stability] for the knockdown attack ([Seismic Crash]).

 #### First Split Phase